 These two methods have proven to be most productive for rainbow trout fishing in the summer.
 They allow the anglers to cover a lot of water and present their baits to more trout.

-For more on how to fish worms better, as well as my favorite ones to use, check out Fishing With Worms For Trout and Steelhead: 10 Guide Tips.
+For more of my tips and tactics on how to fish worms better, as well as my favorite ones to use, click the link.

 Loose Eggs And Spawn Sacs

 Loose eggs are an effective bait for rainbow trout in summer, as long as you choose them wisely.
 There are numerous brands you can purchase, but not all of them are equally effective.
 So, be careful and never buy oil-cured roe.

 My personal favorite in-store roe is the Pautzke Balls O’ Fire Trout Eggs.
 These eggs are just the right size, and they look natural and scent the water quite well.

 Egg sacs are another good option but keep them small in the summer since the water is low and clear at this time.
 It’s also important to use the right color for the type of water that you fish.

 If you want fresh roe, you can harvest it from fish.
 There is no need to cure it, simply pack it in small bags and freeze it until you plan to use it.
 Loose salmon eggs are one of the best natural rainbow trout bait during the salmon spawn.

 Fish eggs are generally a highly effective bait for rainbow trout in the summer.
 You can tie them in the spawn bags if you want to.
 They are an excellent source of protein and can attract quite a few fish, especially when presented properly.

 Using the right size and color of spawn bags and then putting them on a suitable hook can make all the difference.
 I discuss how guides do it on my page The Guide Secrets On Fishing Spawn Bags.